HanyAtya/mango-production-prediction-ml/README.md

 # 🌱 Mango Production Prediction Model

-A machine learning project that predicts mango production based on environmental factors.
+A machine learning project that predicts mango production in smart agriculture based on environmental factors.

 ---